eyalgolan/BeQuestTask/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/eyalgolan/key-value-persistent-store)](https://goreportcard.com/report/github.com/eyalgolan/key-value-persistent-store)

-A service that exposes a REST API which allows users to create, update, delete and retrieve answers as key-value pairs.
+A service that exposes a REST API that allows users to create, update, delete, and retrieve answers as key-value pairs.
-The answers are stored in a postgres DB, so they can handle service restarts.
+The answers are stored in a Postgres DB, so they can handle service restarts.

 An answer is defined as: